The Applicant Guide: Application types

 - data owner(s) for active substance(s) and formulation/efficacy data

-- any other information (eg highlight ongoing applications that may be affected giving COP numbers)
+- any other information (for example highlight ongoing applications that may be affected giving COP numbers)

 Changes to authorised product identical to those considered for another authorised product

-If you have submitted an application for a product (the 'lead' product) that requires technical consideration (ie not Admin application) the same changes may be requested for an identical or similar product (the 'trailing' product), via an Admin application (.g. for a change in the statutory conditions of use or change in formulation details).
+If you have submitted an application for a product (the 'lead' product) that requires technical consideration (not an admin application) the same changes may be requested for an identical or similar product (the 'trailing' product), via an admin application (for example for a change in the statutory conditions of use or change in formulation details).
 You must consider whether any new authorisation for the trailing product should be based on:

-- The new authorisation for the lead product eg if the lead and trailing products are identical; or,
+- the new authorisation for the lead product, for example if the lead and trailing products are identical

-If you are unable to meet a data submission deadline you may submit an Admin application to extend the deadline.
+If you are unable to meet a requirement and submit an application 12 months before the expiry date you may submit an Admin application to extend the expiry date.
 You must submit your application as soon as you are aware you cannot meet the deadline and at least three months beforehand.
-You must provide a full explanation as to why you need to extend the deadline, propose a suitable new deadline and submit evidence (eg signed protocols) that the appropriate trials work is underway.
+You must provide a full explanation as to why you need to extend the expiry date, propose a suitable new deadline and submit evidence (for example signed protocols) that the appropriate trials work is underway.
 Each request will be considered on its merits.
-Data submission deadlines set as a result of a review of an active substance cannot be extended in this way.

-Trials Permits are usually issued for three years.
-You may submit an Admin application to renew your existing Trials Permit for an additional three years as long as you do not wish to change any of the conditions or restrictions specified on the existing Permit.
-This does not apply to Administrative Trials Permits (ATPs) for which a new ATP application would be required (see the Guidance Document for Trials Permits).
+Trials permits are usually issued for three years.
+You may submit an admin application to renew your existing trials permit for an additional three years if you do not wish to change any of the conditions or restrictions specified on the existing permit.
+If the trial permit has a data requirement for renewal of the permit then it cannot be extended via the admin stream; a technical application is required.
+This does not apply to administrative trials permits (ATPs) for which a new ATP application would be required (see the Guidance for trials permits).

 Change of pack size (within existing range)

-You may submit an Admin application for changes in packaging size within a range eg if your approval specifies '1, 2 and 5 litre containers', you can apply to change the approval to '1 to 5 litre containers'.
-Changes to packaging design, material or sizes outside the authorised range require technical consideration and cannot be considered via the Admin application.
+You may submit an admin application for changes in packaging size within a range.
+For example if your authorisation specifies '1, 2 and 5 litre containers', you can apply to change the authorisation to '1 to 5 litre containers'.
+Changes to packaging design, material or sizes outside the authorised range require technical consideration and cannot be considered via the admin application.

 Commercial withdrawal of an authorised use

-You may wish to commercially withdraw an authorised use for your product (see The Applicant Guide).
-As a new authorisation will need to be issued for your product, you will need to submit an Admin Stream application for this change.
+You may wish to commercially withdraw an authorised use for your product (see The Applicant Guide - what happens once my application is completed).
+As a new authorisation will need to be issued for your product, you will need to submit an admin stream application for this change.